Corona is a Great Place to be Gifted!

-The Corona del Sol guidance faculty participate in Tempe Union High School District Gifted Advisory Council committee meetings to represent the needs of our gifted students and to assist with gifted identification testing, program development, and evaluation of the home school site and district gifted services.
+The Corona del Sol school counseling staff participate in Tempe Union High School District Gifted Advisory Council committee meetings to represent the needs of our gifted students and to assist with gifted identification testing, program development, and evaluation of the home school site and district gifted services.

 CdS Gifted Services Links

 Hon Junior English